 The NASA Ice, Cloud, and land Elevation Satellite-2 (ICESat-2) launched on September 15, 2018 at 6:02am PDT from the Vandenberg Air Force Base in California, USA.
 The ICESat-2 satellite uses an on-board laser altimeter system to measure the height of Earth.
 Measurements of ice sheets, sea ice, trees, bodies of water, mountains are all part of what ICESat-2 measures.

 Scientists from the ICESat-2 Mission will periodically review the tree height data collected by the GLOBE community throughout this campaign.
-The data will allow scientists to use it as satellite data validation and in potential professional research.
+The data will allow scientists to compare the GLOBE data to the ICESat-2 data and in potential professional research.